-REACH Local Language Media Fellowships for Reporting on TB, 2018
+REACH National Media Fellowship for Reporting on TB, 2018

-Applications are invited for the eighth edition of the REACH Local Language Media Fellowships for Reporting on TB (2018).
-These are intended for regional language journalists (languages other than English) to explore locally-relevant issues related to tuberculosis.
+Applications are invited for the sixth edition of the REACH National Media Fellowships for Reporting on TB (2018).
+These are intended for senior journalists to undertake research on tuberculosis-related issues at the national level.
+It is expected that the work published by the Fellow will have policy-level implications for tuberculosis care and control in India.
+One Fellowship will be awarded every year.
 The Fellowship programme is in keeping with our mandate to engage the media for consistent, high-quality reporting on TB under the TB Call to Action Project supported by U.S. Agency for International Development (USAID).

 Read the Fellowship criteria and download the application forms here: